 Several, but not all arthritic conditions (inflammation of the joints) can be caused by misdirected inflammation.
 Some common types of arthritis that are associated with inflammation include rheumatoid arthritis, gouty arthritis and psoriatic arthritis, for instance.
-Other painful conditions of the joints and musculoskeletal system include muscular neck paint, fibromyalgia, osteoarthritis and muscular low back pain.
-These might not be associated with inflammation.
+For instance, other painful conditions of the joints and musculoskeletal system include muscular neck paint, fibromyalgia, osteoarthritis and muscular low back pain.
+Therefore, these might not be associated with inflammation.

 Inflammation – Depression Connections

 While depression isn’t an inflammatory disease, inflammation can play a significant role.
 In this case, depression may be a result of the body’s efforts to protect itself from an inflammatory response.
 This also involves neurotransmitters and hormones.
-Depressive symptoms strongly connected with chronic inflammation include slowed thinking, flat mood, metabolic, avoidance and perception changes.
+For instance, depressive symptoms strongly connected with chronic inflammation include slowed thinking, flat mood, metabolic, avoidance and perception changes.

 The good news is that inflammation is something you can control.
 Thus, to help reduce your risk for heart disease and other illnesses.

 Most important of all to your overall health is to make healthy lifestyle choices.
 For example, overindulging in processed junk foods will cause your health to suffer.
 Some of the top contributors include fried foods, vegetable oil, sugary foods and drinks, and wheat.
 Research has found that wheat contains amylase-trypsin inhibitors (ATIs).
 These are proteins that can induce inflammation related to chronic illnesses like asthma, multiple sclerosis and rheumatoid arthritis.
 Anti-inflammatory foods include:

 - Green leafy vegetables like kale and spinach